MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 pragma solidity >=0.7.3;

 // Defines a contract named `HelloWorld`.
 // A contract is a collection of functions and data (its state).
-Once deployed, a contract resides at a specific address on the Ethereum blockchain.
+Once deployed, a contract resides at a specific address on the Nephele blockchain.
 Learn more: https://solidity.readthedocs.io/en/v0.5.10/structure-of-a-contract.html contract HelloWorld {

    //Emitted when update function is called